microsoft/vscode-docs/blogs/2017/05/10/build-2017-demo.md

 May 10, 2017 Chris Dias, [@chrisdias](https://twitter.com/chrisdias)

+## Watch the video!

-## Conquering the Cloud with an editor and a CLI
+(Visual Studio Code: Conquering the Cloud with an Editor and a CLI](https://channel9.msdn.com/Events/Build/2017/B8094)

 Below are links to the samples, tools, and extensions demonstrated in the Build 2017 VS Code talk.